Qamrul A. Khanson

 It is incumbent upon a Muslim to perform Sajdah Shukr when Almighty Alloh honours him with a success either in monetary form or in the form of a position or in spiritual form.
 Sajdah Ash-Shukr is prescribed for anything that makes one happy, whether it is attaining some benefit or warding off some harm.
 This is from the Sunnah of the Prophet Muhammad (SAW) that whenever he used to hear news which would make him happy, he would make Sujood for thanking Alloh.

-It has been narrated by Abu Huraira (RTA) that The Last Messenger Prophet Muhammad (SAW) use to perform Sajdah Ash Shukr after being honoured with a benefitting news or dividend [Abu Dawood, Tridhi, Ibn Majah].
+It has been narrated by Abu Hurairah (RTA) that The Last Messenger Prophet Muhammad (SAW) use to perform Sajdah Ash Shukr after being honoured with a benefitting news or dividend [Abu Dawood, Tirmidhi, Ibn Majah].

 It has been narrated by Ali Ibn Abi Talib (RTA) that The Last Messenger Prophet Muhammad (SAW) prostrated to Almighty Alloh after he heard that Hamazan has entered into Islamic fold.
 Then he lifted his head and said: Peace Be Upon Hamazan – Peace Be Upon Hamazan [Baihaqui].